silverstripe/userhelp.silverstripe.org/README.md

 	sake dev/tasks/RefreshMarkdownTask flush=1

 This build task will download / update each module as listed in the `app/_config/docs-repositories.yml` file.
-Running `sake dev/tasks/RebuildLuceneDocsIndex flush=1` will also create a search index and reindex the documentation so that searching works (part of the docsviewer module that uses Lucene search).
+Running `sake dev/tasks/RebuildLuceneDocsIndex flush=1` will then create a search index and reindex the documentation to facilitate searching.

 Once the build task has executed and downloaded the latest files, those files are registered along with the module version the folder relates to